-The implication of the word ‘dysfunction’ is that something is not working properly.
-To define what is ‘dysfunctional’ we must also know what is ‘functional’, that is what works.
-But also what are we trying to achieve.
-Are we referring to reproductive function, orgasm or emotional pleasure?
+True sexual dysfunctions are very rare.
+The word ‘dysfunction’ implies that something is not working properly.
+To define ‘dysfunctional’ we must also know what is ‘normal’.
+But we also need to be explicit about whether we are talking about reproductive function, orgasm or emotional pleasure.

 A woman may feel miserable if she cannot conceive but sexual dysfunction tends to focus on pleasure rather than reproduction function.
 Certainly, male dysfunction does not relate to whether a man can impregnate a woman.
 A man feels miserable when he cannot get an erection, which is a prerequisite for a man to engage in any kind of sexual activity.

 It is suggested that a woman needs a man with a loving attitude to ‘enjoy’ sex.
 But this is far from achieving orgasm.
 Sex is easy in a new relationship.
 A man is easily aroused and a woman feels appreciated.
 But after decades of marriage it is not so easy any more.
 She feels as if sex is expected.
 A man needs to invest any effort in understanding the emotional factors that motivate a woman to provide a man with what he wants.

 Intercourse is a mating act.
 As long as a man can ejaculate into a vagina he has succeeded.
 Telling a man he is also supposed to thereby cause a woman to orgasm only leads him to feel inadequate when it doesn’t happen.
 Women’s demands for equality and men’s motivation to please women puts the responsibility for female orgasm on men.
 Given female apathy towards sex, some men worry that their penis isn’t big enough or that they can’t maintain an erection for long enough to simulate a woman to orgasm.